franceslonsdale/learningGit/README.md

 ## Contributing to other open-source projects on GitHub 🤝
 This is for when we want to contribute to another open-source project on GitHub which we haven't been added to as a contributor.
 Here are the following steps:
-1. Fork the existing project
-2. In your terminal use **$ git clone *projects_url***
+1. In your terminal use **$ git clone *projects_url***
-3. Make any changes you'd like to
+2. Make any changes you'd like to
-4. To push changes to remote fork **$ git push origin *branch_used***
+3. To push changes to remote fork **$ git push origin *branch_used***
-5. Then on Github if you click on the branch youj used at the top, you can then create a pull request to pull in the remote changes and merge them intp the master/main branch
+4. Then on Github if you click on the branch youj used at the top, you can then create a pull request to pull in the remote changes and merge them intp the master/main branch

 # Updating changes ♻️
 To make the change use **git add .** and then **git commit -m"*message for commit*** to lock in your changes 🔒.
 This will then commit the changes to the current branch.
 If you are on a side branch use **git pull *master branch name*** which updates you with the new changes from the main branch you may be behind on then go on main branch.
 The use **git push *name of main branch you want to push it to*** to send your changes to the *main* branch 💌 and use **git merge *branch name made changes on*** to confirm your merge and then it should have made the changes on GitHub webpage 💯